sakurakhadag/warmspringwinds.github.io/_posts/2016-12-18-image-segmentation-with-tensorflow-using-cnns-and-conditional-random-fields.md

 refines our segmentation by taking into account pure RGB features of image and probabilities produced by our network.
 Overall, we get a refined segmentation.
 The set-up of this post is very simple on purpose.
-Similar approach to Segmentation was described in the paper _Semantic Image Segmentation with Deep Convolutional Nets and Fully Connected CRFs_ by Chen et al.
+Similar approach to Segmentation was described in the paper _Semantic Image Segmentation with Deep Convolutional Nets and Fully Connected CRFs_ by Chen et al. Please, take into account that setup in this post was made only to show limitation of _FCN-32s_ model, to perform the training for real-life scenario, we refer readers to the paper _Fully convolutional networks for semantic segmentation_.

 The blog post is created using jupyter notebook.
 After each chunk of a code you can see the result of its evaluation.
 You can also get the notebook